Man or bear

-"Man or bear" (also called "man vs. bear") is a viral social media debate in which women consider whether they would prefer to be alone in the woods with a man or a bear.
+"Man or bear" (also called "man vs. bear") is a viral social media debate and thought experiment in which women consider whether they would prefer to be alone in the woods with a random man or a random bear.
 The meme originates from a TikTok video by Screenshot HQ posted in April 2024.
 The prominence of responses choosing the bear has been attributed to the widespread occurrence of violence against women.

 Background

-The debate originated from a TikTok video published by Screenshot HQ in April 2024 which interviewed eight women on the question, with seven of them picking the bear.
+The debate originated from a TikTok video published by Screenshot HQ in April 2024 which interviewed eight women asking the question "Would you rather be stuck in a forest with a man or a bear?", with seven of them picking the bear.
 The post went viral and gained over 16 million views in two months.

 Response

 Online reception

 The online reception to the Screenshot HQ video was divided.
-Most women responded to the debate saying they would also choose the bear.
-One of the main reasons they chose this answer was that men are able to commit sexual violence against women.
-Other popular arguments included that bears are unable to commit acts worse than murder, that they are more predictable, and that they treat women as people.
+Most women responded to the debate saying they would always choose the bear.
+One of the main reasons they chose this answer was the rate of male violence, especially sexual violence, against women.
+Other popular arguments included that bears are unable to commit acts worse than murder, that they are more predictable, that they do not enjoy killing, that they are more likely to see a woman as a human being, and that a woman who claims to have been unjustifiably attacked by a bear is more likely to be believed than a woman who claims to have been unjustifiably attacked by a man.

 When posed the same question, some men also chose the bear, especially if it was their daughter encountering a man or bear.
 Many men also negatively responded to the common choice of the bear among women.

-Later in July, the influencer Amanda Wylie shared a video to TikTok about her encounter with a bear in the woods.
+Later in July, the influencer Amanda Wylie shared a video to TikTok about her encounter with a bear in the woods in Montana.
 She compared it to the "man or bear" debate, saying she would still "choose the bear".